WusThanhDieu/Encrypt-Lua-GG-V3/README.md

 # Encrypt-Lua-GG-V3
-<h4>This is my strongest encrypted version, it's quite hard to decipher completely, i hope it helps a little to protect your script source code, it can cause errors during encryption, i wrote Comments and how to fix errors.</h4>
+<h4>This is my strongest encrypted version, it's quite hard to decipher completely, i hope it helps a little to protect your script source code, it can cause errors during encryption, i wrote note and how to fix errors.</h4>
 <h4>Encryption feature:</h4>
 <h4>*Enhanced antilog/load/hook (optimized for fast start scripting)</h4>
 <h4>*Enhanced obfuscate lasm</h4>